 What is the difference between marketing and product management?

+Let's get a basic understanding of product management terms.
 Marketing and product management both have the same goal: to ensure your products are what customers want to buy.
 But, the tasks they complete to achieve that goal are very different.

 Your marketing team will typically focus on refining your target audience, driving interest through marketing campaigns, and relaying feedback from potential customers to the product management team.